sudo-Penguin-Lalala/website/README.md

 ## License

-MIT License.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---

 ### Credits

-This project is inspired by and based on [LittleLink](https://littlelink.io) by [Michael Arestad](https://github.com/aresta), licensed under the MIT
+This project is inspired by and based on [LittleLink](https://littlelink.io) by [Michael Arestad](https://github.com/aresta), licensed under the MIT License.